mauriciocarbajal/lithium-cli/README.md

 ```

 ## Adding melodies
 You can play a melody in the keyboard using the z row and the a row.
-This is clearly a piano:
+This is clearly a piano 🎹:
 ```
  s   f g   j k l
 z x c v b n m , . /